< Back to Blog Overview

 Once you run this code you should see this.

-If you see this then your setup is ready and we can proceed ahead with data parsing using Cheerio.
+If you see this then your setup is ready and we can proceed with data parsing using Cheerio.

 What are we going to scrape?